orbisgis/h2gis/docs/dev/ST_MinimumDiameter.md

 {% endhighlight %}

 ### Description

-Returns the minimum diameter for a `geom`.
+Returns the minimum diameter of `geom`, defined to be the width of the smallest band that contains the geometry, where a band is a strip of the plane defined by two parallel lines.
-The minimum diameter is computed from to the minimum rectangle which encloses a input Geometry.
+This can be thought of as the smallest hole that the geometry can be moved through, with a single rotation.

 ### Examples